vicsteiner/nonviolent_communication/main_notes.md

  * The Hunger For Appreciation
  * Overcoming The Reluctance To Express Appreciation

+# Index and Subtopics Plus Key Points

 # Ideas for Presentation

-1. Use a few examples of the exercises 1, 2, 3, 4 and 5 a starting game to create curiosity and engagement.
+* Use a few examples of the exercises 1, 2, 3, 4 and 5 a starting game to create curiosity and engagement.
-2. KEY POINT TO NOT LEAVE OUT: Making Requests Of A Group
+* KEY POINT TO NOT LEAVE OUT: Making Requests Of A Group
+* When talking about the assumption all humans have the same needs quote Clude Levi Strauss and Structuralism
-3. Chapiter 12 might be excluded or explained very briefely
+* Chapiter 12 might be excluded or explained very briefely

 # My questions